debarshiphysics09/SIS-gravitational-lensing-python/README.md

 # SIS-gravitational-lensing-python
-A minimal, educational Python simulation of strong gravitational lensing by a Singular Isothermal Sphere (SIS) galaxy cluster.
-Produces publication-quality figures illustrating lens setup and lensed images, suitable for teaching, outreach, and introductory astrophysics research.
+This repository provides a simple Python script to simulate strong gravitational lensing by a Singular Isothermal Sphere (SIS) galaxy cluster, producing visualizations of the lens setup and the lensed image of a Gaussian background source.

+## Features

+- Computes analytical deflection angles for the SIS lens model
+- Visualizes the lens geometry including Einstein radius and source position
+- Produces publication-quality figures showing lensed images with proper units and colorbars
+- Fully open-source and modifiable
+- Ideal for educational, outreach, and introductory research purposes

+## Requirements

+- Python 3
+- NumPy
+- Matplotlib

+## Citation

+If you use this code, please cite:

+Debarshi Mukherjee.
+(2025). debarshi99mukherjee/SIS-gravitational-lensing-python: Initial public release (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.xxxxxxx

+## Installation

+Install requirements via:

+pip install numpy matplotlib